davestewart/php-pathconfig/README.md

 ### With Laravel or Lumen

-Assuming you have already edited your configuration file, there are 4 steps you need to take to refactor your app:
+Assuming you have already **copied and edited your configuration file** there are 4 steps you need to take to refactor your app:

 1. Replace the default Application instance
 2. Physically move the framework folders